Hawaiian Waterfalls by Island

 Sacred Falls: Oahu has a 1,100-foot high beauty of a waterfall called the Sacred Falls.
 Hiking there is no longer permitted for safety reasons.
 But visitors can still see the massive cascade by helicopter.

 Moaula Falls: Moaula Falls in Halawa Valley is an astounding multi-tiered waterfall with the lowest tier plummeting more than 250 feet.
-The falls is located on private property and you will need the owner’s permission to visit.
+The falls is on private property and you will need the owner’s permission to visit.
 Visitors can also get a bird’s-eye view of the connecting Moaula Falls by helicopter.

 Papalaua Falls: One of the tallest waterfalls in the State, Papalaua Falls plunges over 1,200 feet.
 This waterfall is utterly spectacular.
-Though there are countless falls on Molokai, this one is worth boarding a chopper to witness.
+Although there are countless falls on Molokai, this one is worth boarding a chopper to witness.